Steele's Greenville expedition: Expedition

 Ferguson prepared a delaying action.
-When, on the afternoon of April 7, Steele's column approached the plantation, Ferguson had Bledsoe's Missouri Battery and Sengstak's Alabama Battery open fire on them.
+When, on the afternoon of April 7, Steele's column approached the Thomas plantation, Ferguson had Bledsoe's Missouri Battery and Sengstak's Alabama Battery open fire on them; Ferguson's force was deployed in front of a canebrake.
+Union forces had operated in this area before, during an expedition in February commanded by Brigadier General Stephen G. Burbridge, which had been intended to drive out Confederate troops that were harassing Union shipping.
 Steele, in turn, deployed artillery and prepared to make an attack, but Ferguson withdrew, 6 miles south to the Willis plantation.
-During the pursuit, Union troops stumbled across the body of a lynched African-American, who had allegedly mistaken Ferguson's troops for Union forces, asked for a gun with which to kill his master, and expressed intent to rape women.
-The presence of Lee's force became known to Steele, and he ordered a withdrawal, not wanting to fight both Confederate forces too far from Greenville.
+During the pursuit, Union troops stumbled across the body of a lynched African-American who, believing Ferguson's troops were Union forces, had requested a gun with which to kill his master and supposedly had expressed an intent to rape white women.
+Steele halted the pursuit on the morning on April 8, and his troops confiscated and destroyed goods found on the plantations in the area.
+A scouting force sent by Steele detected the presence of Lee's force, and the Union general ordered a withdrawal, not wanting to fight both Confederate forces too far from Greenville.
 During the march back, the Union troops destroyed supplies and took horses, mules, and livestock from the surrounding area.
-The Confederates pursued, and the Union troops skirmished with them on April 8 and 10.
-The latter skirmish took place at Fish Lake and ended with the Union troops burning the bridge across the body of water.
+The Confederates pursued, and the Union troops skirmished with them on April 8, continuing on to the French plantation on the 9th.
+Also on April 9, Pemberton learned from Stevenson that Union troops had landed at Greenville and that Lee had been sent to counter them; Pemberton ordered the transfer of 1,500 soldiers from Fort Pemberton to Rolling Fork to reinforce Lee and Ferguson.
+The bridge the Union troops had built there collapsed on April 10 while a herd of cattle crossed it, leading to a delay that allowed Confederate troops to catch up to the Union column.
+Union artillery fire held the Confederate troops at bay; after the Union forces crossed the bridge, they destroyed it.
+During the course of the expedition, Steele's troops had moved 43 miles down Deer Creek.

-During the movements, large numbers of slaves flocked to the Union lines and followed the troops to gain their freedom.
-Steele did not want this, and encouraged them to remain on plantations; when the campaign began, he had been ordered to discourage slaves from fleeing to Union lines.
-Unsure of what to do with the large number of followers, Steele sent a message to Major General William T. Sherman, but when Sherman did not respond, contacted Grant.
-Grant advised Steele to encourage slaves to come to Union lines, and suggested that he should form regiments of United States Colored Troops out of male former slaves who volunteered for military services, much as Brigadier General Lorenzo Thomas had begun doing.
-About 500 African-Americans volunteered for the service, placed in new regiments to be led by white officers.
+During the manoeuvres, many slaves flocked to the Union lines and followed the troops to gain their freedom.
+Steele did not want this, and encouraged them to remain on their plantations; when the campaign began, he had been ordered to discourage slaves from fleeing to Union lines.
+Unsure of what to do with the large number of followers, Steele sent a message to Sherman; when Sherman did not respond, Steele contacted Grant.
+Grant advised Steele to encourage any slaves to come to Union lines, and suggested that he should form any former male slaves who volunteered for military service into regiments of United States Colored Troops, much as Brigadier General Lorenzo Thomas had begun doing.
+About 500 African-Americans volunteered for service, placed in new regiments to be led by white officers.